Milind Deora: Early life and education

-Milind Deora was born into a Marwari family from rajasthan with a rich political legacy.
+Milind Deora was born into a Marwari family from Rajasthan with a rich political legacy.
 His father, Murli Deora, served as the mayor of Mumbai, and was subsequently a four-term Member of Parliament for the Mumbai South Constituency.

 Deora attended the Cathedral and John Connon School and Sydenham College.
 He later acquired a Bachelor of Business Administration from the Questrom School of Business at Boston University.

 Family Legacy

 Deora's father, Murli Deora was one of the senior leaders of the Indian National Congress in Mumbai and the longest serving president of the Mumbai Regional Congress Committee.
 He served as the mayor of Mumbai, a member of parliament in both the Upper and Lower Houses and a minister of Cabinet rank.

 The Deora family is known for strengthening Indo-US ties, with both Murli Deora and Milind Deora playing key roles as interlocutors between the US and India governments.
 The Deoras have maintained cordial relationships across party lines.

 The family is also deeply connected with the business world in India.
-In 1999, Murli Deora was endorsed by Dhirubhai Ambani as South Mumbai MP. in 2019, Milind Deora was endorsed by his son, Mukesh Ambani while running for office in the same constituency.
+In 1999, Murli Deora was endorsed by Dhirubhai Ambani as South Mumbai MP.
+In 2019, Milind Deora was endorsed by his son, Mukesh Ambani while running for office in the same constituency.

 Political career

 Legislative career

 Deora contested the Lok Sabha elections in 2004 as a member of the Indian National Congress.
 He was elected to the 14th Lok Sabha, winning from the Mumbai South constituency against the BJP's Jayawantiben Mehta, who was then a Union Minister.
 Milind Deora was one of the youngest members of the 14th Lok Sabha.

 In 2004, he served as a member of the Standing Committee on Defence along with the Consultative Committee in the Ministry of Defence.
 From 2006 onwards, he was a member of the Consultative Committee in the Ministry of Urban Development.
 He also initiated the debate on the Right to Information Bill in the Lok Sabha.

 Deora pushed for increased central assistance to fund Urban infrastructure projects, ensuring Mumbai and Maharashtra received substantial grants under the Jawaharlal Nehru Urban Renewal Mission.
-After the 26 July floods, he took to Parliament to secure 1200 crore (Rs.
+After the 26 July floods, he took to the Parliament to secure 1200 crore (Rs.
 12 Billion) rupees for the BMC to completely revamp its Storm Water Disposal System.

-In the 2009 elections, Deora was again elected from Mumbai South Constituency, this time with a ten-fold increase in his victory margin.
+In the 2009 elections, Deora was elected again from Mumbai South Constituency, this time with a ten-fold increase in his victory margin.
 He was a member of the Committee on Information Technology, the Consultative Committee in the Ministry of Civil Aviation, and the Committee on Estimates.

 Deora facilitated the expedited implementation of critical infrastructure projects such as the Eastern Freeway, the Atal Setu (Mumbai Trans-Harbor Link), the Bandra Worli Sea-Link and the Mumbai Metro Projects by securing funds from both central and state governments.
 He used his MPLADS funds for issues such as public toilets, drainage lines, repairing of roads, and initiating the beautification of destinations including Marine Drive, the Gateway of India and Jhaveri Bazaar.